About

 Joe calls himself a “people person,” with a passion for bringing people and their resources together to expand the conversation of ethics and values under multiple disciplines of academia.

-Preferred Name: Samantha and Pronouns: She/They
+Preferred Name: August Pronouns: She/They

 Jerre and Mary Joy Stead, Founders